ruairi9/group_project_App_Development_Frameworks/ruairi.md

 of the application). are done

 I rename the value in Planet to be in camelcase this change some of the value in RestMoonController

+all part for planet are done for REST Planets